Skip to content

 GCP security baseline

-2) Baseline domains you must standardize
+2) The domains you need to standardize first

-• Organization and project hierarchy
+• Organization and project hierarchy design

-• IAM roles, groups, and service-account governance
+• IAM roles, groups, and service account governance

 • MFA and identity assurance for privileged users

-• Cloud Audit Logs and retention strategy
+• Cloud Audit Logs configuration and retention strategy

-• VPC firewall and network segmentation
+• VPC firewall rules and network segmentation

 • Cloud Storage exposure and access control

-• Public exposure detection and remediation
+• Public exposure detection and remediation workflows

-• Secret handling and key-management hygiene
+• Secret handling and key management hygiene

 • Compute and container hardening essentials